-Moved: Cr Aven Noah; Second: Cr Keith Fell
+Moved: Cr Aven Noah; Second: Cr Keith Fell Council Resolves to:

-Subject to the commencement of engagement by TSIRC Mayor and CEO with TSC in relation to the proposed disestablishment to the TSLDMG, as per resolution made at the May 2020 Ordinary Meeting.

-• Engage with identified stakeholders to seek the formation of membership and advisors of the proposed TSIRC LDMG as outlined in this report.
+Subject to the commencement of engagement by TSIRC Mayor and CEO with TSC in relation to the proposed disestablishment to the TSLDMG, as per resolution made at the May 2020 Ordinary Meeting. • Engage with identified stakeholders to seek the formation of membership and advisors of the proposed TSIRC LDMG as outlined in this report. and